 Fast forward from 1973 to 2012

+I learned about the high levels of geomagnetic intensity in the Sedona area from Benjamin.
 Below is a chart of the Sedona area from the USGS North American Magnetic Anomaly website.
 As you can see by the light pink coloration, Sedona is almost off the scale in its geomagnetic intensity.